vntkumar8/api/README.md

 - Data in this repository is generated from Google Sheets (https://api.covid19india.org/csv)
 - Volunteers collect data from trusted sources and update the sheet
-- Using Github Actions this repo periodically fetches relevant data from the Sheet and update static json and csv files
+- We use Github Actions to fetch the data from the sheet to the repo periodically.
+- Static json and csv files into the gh-pages repository

 ## Contributing